 The cost for participants is $100 per person.
 Please read the Q&A below for more information on the cost and refunds.

 Who is required to attend the training?

-Could clergy send/encourage laity from their church to attend a training session on a later date other than the training session that the clergy would be attending, because of scheduling conflicts for the laity, etc.?
+Can clergy and laity attend a separate training session because of scheduling conflicts for the laity, etc.?